 Actually, to be fair, both of those situations still happen.
 Monopoly just needs to crawl up in a hole and be buried alive with Ludo, Cluedo, and Stratego (I have nothing against the latter, but the rhyme was too good to miss).

 It’s crude and works in exactly the same way South Park does.
 If it insults everyone then it kind of insults no-one.
-That being said, it will always be offensive, and if people find it offensive I definitely would not recommend the game.

 Where We Stand?